mvdan/sh/README.md

 # sh

+A shell parser and formatter.
+Supports POSIX Shell and Bash.

-A shell parser.
-Still in active development, so the API will probably change considerably.
+Still in active development, so the API might change a little.

+#### shfmt

+`shfmt` formats shell programs.
+It uses tabs for indentation and blanks for alignment.

+	go get github.com/mvdan/sh/cmd/shfmt

+You can feed it standard input, any number of files or any number of directories to recurse into.
+When recursing, it will operate on .sh and .bash files and ignore files starting with a period.

+	shfmt -l -w script.sh dir